-Puy du Fou is a one-of-a-kind French amusement park that takes you back in time and brings history to life from the inside.
-With its incredible shows and fascinating animals, Puy du Fou is the ideal destination for family holidays or a business seminar.
+The Puy du Fou is a unique French theme park which, like the Parc Asterix, takes you back in time and lets you experience history from the inside.
+With its incredible shows and fascinating animals, the park is the ideal destination for family holidays or a business seminar.
 In this article, we will explore the history of the park, its infrastructure and its many attractions.
 We will also see how the Puy du Fou, this park located one hour from Saumur, has become an international phenomenon by providing its expertise in entertainment.

 History of Puy du Fou